Joe Scarborough against the world

 The problem with the tweets yesterday are, you had somebody that wrote a story without calling me up and asking the question, "Were you an attendee of the party?"
 Because Maggie Haberman put me down as one who attended the party.
 And certainly left the impression that I was there as an invitee to the party, when the fact is, again, as I've stated on Twitter, I wasn't invited to the party.
 I wasn't dressed for the party.
 All I did was go through the metal detectors and walk down the red carpet.
 Which I had to walk down because they had ropes up and the Secret Service were on both sides of the rope.
 And then I made a beeline, as quickly as I could, around the the area where people had a reception before the party began inside, and went straight for the stairs -- stood, in fact, at this foot of the stairs with my back turned to guests because I didn't want to engage in conversation -- talked to a security guy and said, "I'm supposed to meet Donald Trump upstairs, can you please find out where he is?"
 And the security guard guided me over to Trump, and he's there, and we met, talked to the 10-year-old kid and went upstairs.
 So if, if somebody had called -- If Maggie had called and said, "Hey Joe, were you invited to the party?"
 Well, I could have explained it, and then you wouldn't have had me incorrectly listed as somebody among the revelers at the party.
 And instead, you would've had, I wouldn't have been part of that.
 And then there wouldn't have been a snide, false, misleading tweet after that saying that I was partying all night with Donald Trump, and oh, by the way, last year Donald Trump thanked Joe for his support.
 And then his follow-up tweet showed that he was actually not interested in the facts.
 That he had a narrative, a pre-existing narrative that he wanted to push, and he pushed it.
 So, if, if people would just pick up the phone and call and ask, then I can answer it, and there wouldn't be an entire new layer added to a false narrative that somehow I am doing something as a reporter in my coverage of Donald Trump that hasn't been done for the past 200 years.

-Do you, is there any point though at which you worry about optics, or is there a point at which you say, "OK, uh, maybe I shouldn't be at Mar-a-Lago.
+Is there any point though at which you worry about optics, or is there a point at which you say, "OK, maybe I shouldn't be at Mar-a-Lago.
 Maybe I shouldn't be anywhere near a party --"

 Well, first of all, first of all, I didn't think that there would be a party going on at 7 o'clock which is a New Year's Eve party.
 I thought most of those things started at 9 or 10, and ended at midnight.
 So first of all, I was surprised when we showed up that there were people milling outside waiting to go in.
 And by the way, they were milling around the pool because the doors hadn't been opened yet for the, for the place where they go in and have their dinner.
 Uh, but no, I do.
 You know, I, my kids and I had gone to Mar-a-Lago for three or four years in a row.
 This was before we ever dreamed Donald Trump would actually run for president.
 We went there last year before we imagined Donald Trump would ever be president.
-And this year we, there's a reason why we told the kids we couldn't go this year.
-And a reason why we stayed up in Jupiter, Florida, with some friends, because yes.
-I, there's no way I could have stayed at Mar-a-Lago, even paying full price as I always do, just because I didn't want to answer the question.
-And so, but, but do I have any problem going and meeting with Donald Trump to try to set up a meeting?
+And this year, there's a reason why we told the kids we couldn't go this year.
+And a reason why we stayed up in Jupiter, Florida, with some friends.
+Because there's no way I could have stayed at Mar-a-Lago, even paying full price as I always do, just because I didn't want to answer the question.

+But do I have any problem going and meeting with Donald Trump to try to set up a meeting?
 Or do I have any problem going to meet Donald Trump and talking to him and talking to him on background as I do regularly to see what's going on in the administration and try to get information?
 Uh, no. I don't.
 I didn't have a problem doing that with Valerie Jarrett.
 I didn't have a problem doing that with Barack Obama.
 I didn't have a problem doing that with George W. Bush.
 I didn't have a problem doing that with everybody else that I cover.
 It's what I do.
 It's what journalists do.
 It's what people at CNN do.
 It's what people at the New York Times do.
 It's what people at CBS News do.

 You've also talked about giving advice to Donald Trump about the debates.
 You said that on stage at the 92nd Street Y. Is that something you have also always done, to, you know, give advice?

 Oh, yeah.
-Yeah, no, but at the 92nd Street Y I was telling a joke, which I shouldn't have told.
+But at the 92nd Street Y I was telling a joke, which I shouldn't have told.
 I was making a lighthearted joke about something that I had said to him, which is, "Hey Donald, can you read?
 You are the -- you ought to consider reading more."
 After, I think it was his first debate performance, and it was a joke.
 And I haven't seen the 92nd Street Y but I would certainly hope that the audience laughed, because it was intended to be funny.
 But, yeah.
 I, you know, I don't know why they call.
 I don't ask 'em to call.
 But I probably had five, six, seven presidential candidates call me this past year during the primaries asking my opinion.
 And you know, here's the thing.
 I don't tell them anything over the phone that I don't repeat on TV.
 So --

 So --